 Dance is popular with both boys and girls.
 Our Dance department teach a range of dance styles, from traditional to current genres, and offer clubs to cater for all interests.

-The annual Dance Showcase in the Bury Theatre gives our pupils (from Prep School to Sixth Form) the chance to perfom their dance routines to a large audience.
+The annual Dance Showcase gives our pupils a chance to perfom their dance routines to a large audience.